Auquan/auquan-toolbox-python/README.md

 #About Auquan Toolbox
-[Auquan](http://www.auquan.com) provides a backtesting toolbox to develop of your trading algorithms.
+[Auquan](http://www.auquan.com) provides a backtesting toolbox to develop your trading algorithms.
 The toolbox is free and open source which you can use to create and backtest strategies

-We provide data for more than 500 stocks listed on NASDAQ.
-Most of them are part of S&P. The code below will automatically download the stocks data for you.
+We provide daily price data for 600 stocks listed on NASDAQ which are (or were) a part of S&P500 since 2001.
+The code below will automatically download the stocks data for you.
 The full list of stocks is [here](https://raw.githubusercontent.com/Auquan/auquan-historical-data/master/nasdaq/nasdaq.txt)

 The modules are in the folder auquanToolbox.
 We also provide sample strategies to demonstrate how to use the toolbox.